College of Liberal Arts and Social Sciences

 The disciplinary divisions of the college are presently constituted as follows:

-Arts: Art, Music, Theatre and Dance
+Arts: Art and Design, Film and Media Arts, Music, Theatre and Dance

 Humanities: English; History; Philosophy and Comparative Religion; World Languages, Literatures and Cultures

 Social Sciences: Communication; Criminology, Anthropology, and Sociology; Economics; Political Science; Social Work

 Interdisciplinary Studies: membership in Interdisciplinary Studies shall be based on having taught at least one course offered as part of an Interdisciplinary program during a two-year period at the time of election.

 Section 5 Standing Committees